Home Personal Banking Personal Checking

 - Don't forget about automatic payments.
 If you have automatic payments and deductions from your account, such as your mortgage payment or health club fee, remember to set aside money for them and to record them in your register.

 - Don't forget about fees or service charges, and record them in your register.

 - Review your account activity and statements carefully.
 With Online Banking, you can view transactions and monitor account activity, 24 hours a day, 7 days a week.
 When reviewing your account activity, remember that some checks and payments may not have cleared or posted to your account yet.

 - Set up alerts using Online Banking.
 You will receive an automatic email alert to notify you if your account balance goes below a threshold that you set.

 In addition to our discretionary overdraft program, we also offer other options which can be less costly than Overdraft Fees and Returned Item Fees:

 - Overdraft Line of Credit – This is a revolving credit product that automatically transfers money to your checking account when you overdraw, subject to your credit limit.
 You must apply and meet credit eligibility requirements.
 An annual fee is charged, and interest will accrue on the outstanding balance of the line of credit.
-A fee will be charged for each transfer.

 - Linked Savings Account – A First State Bank savings account is linked to your checking account.
 When you overdraw your checking account, we automatically transfer money from your savings account to cover the overdraft, subject to the savings account balance.

 Financial Education and Counseling:

 If you are facing financial challenges and unable to manage your account effectively, you may want to consider accessing free or low-cost financial education workshops or individualized financial counseling.
-Visit the Federal Trade Commission’s website for more information at http://www.consumer.ftc.gov/topics/dealing-debt.
+Visit the Federal Trade Commission’s website for more information at https://consumer.ftc.gov/articles/how-get-out-debt.
 You may also want to contact the National Foundation for Credit Counseling at 800.388.2227.